HaxeFoundation/haxe-evolution/proposals/0000-auto-closing.md

 The try catch transformation can be done by a build macro and a `:autoclose` metadata quite easily (https://gist.github.com/Aidan63/3ff8baf8cdad659a3bd1750cd751825e), but having it part of the language means it will see greater use and lead to higher quality (less leaky) libraries due to the ease of resource management.

+## Opening possibilities

+Other languages have extra syntax for scoped resources outside of variable declaration, e.g. Python's `with` or C#'s `using` which can be applied to both variable declarations or used to create a scope for any existing defined variable.

 ## Unresolved questions

 I don't have any strong feelings about the `autoclose` name, so if anyone else has any suggestions for a better / less likely to cause conflicts name then please suggest.

+Some standard library times which would benefit from this, such as types in the threading package, don't have a `close` function so wouldn't be usable with this.
+We may want to allow other functions to be called (`autoclose(function_name)`?) or introduce something like a wrapper abstract with a `close` function.

 We may want to allow generators to opt out of the try catch transformation as the target may have a native equivilent.
 E.g. java 8+ has try resources, C# IDisposable / using, and C++ RAII.
 These assumably perform better than try catches so it may be useful to allow generators to implement using those.